racket/rhombus/rhombus/static-info.md

    information.
 For example, since `Line.p1` has result information that describes a dot provider, `Line.p1(e)` is a dot provider.

- * When a `fun` defintition form includes a result contract, then the contract's information is associated to the defined function name as call-result information.
+ * When a `fun` defintition form includes a result annotation, then the annotation's information is associated to the defined function name as call-result information.
 For example, if a function defintion starts `fun flip(x) :: Posn`, then `Posn` static information is associated to `flip` as result information, so `flip(x)` is a dot